-Loans of up to £50.0m may be made through bond instruments issued by any Joint Venture arrangement, development partner or vehicle set up for the purpose of regenerating the Council's housing estates.
+Loans may be made through bond instruments issued by any Joint Venture arrangement, development partner or vehicle set up for the purpose of regenerating the Council's housing estates.
+Any such investment shall not exceed £50 million per bond issue and £100m in total.